We love trees! That's our passion for this project

 City inhabitants need their "green lungs"

 Traditionally, they find them in urban forests.
-Their status of “green city lungs” is the main reason why forests in the project partner cities have so- far survived all urbanization pressures mostly intact (we have over 35 square kilometres of forests in seven project partner cities, in the photo below you see an old floodplain on Vienna's Danube Island).
+Their status of “green city lungs” is the main reason why forests in the project partner cities have so- far survived all urbanization pressures mostly intact (in the photo below you see an old floodplain on Vienna's Danube Island).

 Transnational approach for big challenges